 Part I of this Chapter 4 presents information on benefits that is needed by plans when designing and submitting a PBP package.
-Part II of this chapter, which begins in section 110, provides information on beneficiary protections, and includes topics such as rules for plan renewals, coordination of benefits and Educating and Enrolling Members in Medicaid and Medicare Savings Programs.
+Part II of this chapter, which begins in Section 110, provides information on beneficiary protections, and includes topics such as rules for plan renewals, coordination of benefits, and educating and enrolling enrollees in Medicaid and Medicare Savings Programs.